Gwen Boniface

-Gwenneth (Gwen) M. Boniface COM OOnt (born August 5, 1955) is a Canadian politician who serves as a senator from Ontario since November 10, 2016, sitting as a member of the Independent Senators Group (ISG).
+Gwenneth (Gwen) M. Boniface COM OOnt (born August 5, 1955) is a Canadian politician who served as a senator from Ontario from November 10, 2016 to November 15, 2025, sitting as a member of the Independent Senators Group (ISG).
 A former lawyer and police officer, she was the commissioner of the Ontario Provincial Police (OPP) from 1998 to 2006.
 Boniface was appointed to the Senate was announced by Prime Minister Justin Trudeau on October 31, 2016.
 Boniface is the first woman to serve as OPP commissioner.

 Education

 Boniface earned a Certificate in Law and Security Administration from Humber College in 1977.
 She earned a Bachelor of Arts degree from York University in 1982 and a Bachelor of Laws degree at Osgoode Hall Law School in 1988.

 Career

 Boniface joined the OPP in 1977 as a provincial constable before being called to the bar in 1990.

 Boniface was Superintendent-Director of the OPP in the First Nations and Contract Policing Branch from 1993 to 1995.

 Boniface served in the Law Commission of Canada from 1997 to 2002.

 Boniface was the Chief Superintendent Regional Commander for the OPP in Western Ontario from 1996 to 1998.
 In 1998, she was named Commissioner of the OPP by the government of Mike Harris.
 She is the first woman to hold this position.

 Boniface is also the first female President of the Canadian Association of Chiefs of Police, and the first Canadian to hold the Vice Chair of the Division of State and Provincial Police of the International Association of Chiefs of Police.

-Boniface stepped down as OPP commissioner in September 2006 to accept an advisory position with the Irish Garda Síochána (police force).
+Boniface stepped down as OPP commissioner in October 2006 to accept an advisory position with the Irish Garda Síochána (police force).